 Sophie Hughes specializes in reclaimed and antique stones and we’re here to tell you exactly what that means.

 Reclaimed diamonds are diamonds that have been previously set in jewelry, and have since been returned back into the diamond supply.
 Antique stones were cut and mined as long as centuries ago, so the huge benefit is their sustainability - there’s zero contribution to new mining operations.
 Reclaimed diamonds most often come from estate jewelry.
 Once they’re removed from their original setting, they’re inspected to ensure they’re in good condition to reset, reviewed by a grading lab like GIA for independent assessment, and then ready to be reused in a new piece!

-You may be wondering if there is a difference in the quality of reclaimed stones because they’re often older and are being reused.
+Is there is a difference in the quality of reclaimed stones and newly mined diamonds?
 Overall, reclaimed diamonds are no different from a newly mined stone in terms of quality.
 Diamonds are the hardest stone, 10 out of 10 on the Mohs Scale.
 They hold up incredibly well over time, rarely showing signs of wear.
 On the chance they need a little refresh, we recut or repolish them before they’re reviewed by a lab.
 The color, clarity, and carat of the stone are evaluated on the exact same scale as any other diamond that has been newly added to the market.
 Reclaimed diamonds in a modern cut, like Round Brilliant, are evaluated on the same cut scale as well.
 With antique diamonds, the main difference is the cut style.
 When it comes to round diamonds, there is one particular antique style that Sophie specializes in working with called Old European Cut.

 Old European Cut Diamonds